Why BYOD security is a risk for businesses

 1. Data leaks

 Allowing employees to access emails and business data from personal devices increases flexibility but also introduces potential risks.
-Mobile devices are particularly vulnerable, with users three times more likely to click on malicious email links, which are responsible for the vast majority of cyberattacks.
+Mobile devices are particularly vulnerable, with users three times more likely to click on malicious email links, which are responsible for up to 91% of cyberattacks.

 Once compromised, a device can become a gateway for attackers to access sensitive information.
-They may read and extract business data, misuse stored credentials to reach restricted areas of your corporate network, and delete or download critical files.
+They may read and extract business data, misuse stored credentials to reach restricted areas of your corporate network and delete or download critical files.
+To protect your business, it’s essential to implement strong mobile security protocols and educate users on safe digital practices.

 2. Lost or stolen devices